How much time is required to prepare for the CAT?Anisha Mukhija

 Even for those with super-efficient brains, if they are not able to concentrate, then their efficiency is of no use.
 Concentration is something which helps you to finish 10 hours of work in 2 hours’ time.
 Preparing for CAT with full concentration will help you in giving more quality time to your weaker areas.

 Swami Vivekananda once said, “the power of concentration is the only key to the treasure-house of knowledge”.
 So if you are ignoring this important aspect, you should start concentrating more.

 Also Read: Cracking CAT is Smart-work or Hard-work

 Remember those days when we were kids, we use to make time tables for preparing for our exams.
-Even if it doesn’t work out we used to make some more timetables.
-For CAT preparation, we need to do the same, but this time more professionally.
+Even if it doesn’t work out we used to make some more timetables. focus on Time for CAT preparation, we need to do the same, but this time more professionally.

 How much time do we require to spend on giving mocks and analyzing those?
 What is the time required for us to read newspapers?
 How much time do we require to spend on our weak areas?
 Do we need some time to do meditation?
 Are the exam dates conflicting with each other?
 What should be the frequency of giving mocks?
 All these questions need to be answered by forming a scheduled time table.

-CAT is more about Smart-work rather than Hard-work and therefore approximations in calculations, scanning of question papers before starting exams, setting of timer for different sections, giving a threshold time for each question, understanding the author’s point of view are some of the key tactics used in CAT exam which increases your overall CAT score.
+CAT is more about Smart-work rather than hard-work.
+Therefore approximations in calculations. scanning of question papers before starting exams. setting a timer for different sections. giving a threshold time for each question, understanding the author’s point of view is one of the key tactics in the CAT exam which increases your overall CAT score.

-To Calculate the overall time required to prepare for CAT, you will need to have a proper goal setting, know your efficiency, invest time in making schedules, test your concentration level and finally build a strategy in place.
+To calculate the overall time you require to prepare for CAT, you will need to have a proper goal setting, know your efficiency, invest time in making schedules, test your concentration level and finally build a strategy in place.
 All these things will vary from person to person and because of this point of difference, each of us will have a USP to outperform others.